nextredo/homelab/tasks/tasks.md

   - Small, unmaintained
 - Taskosaur
   - *Very* AI driven, seems to push pricing
-- Nextcloud Deck
-  - Nextcloud is a pain to setup ngl
 - WeKan
   - UI isn't great
 - Trilium
   - Not primarily a Kanban app
   - Could be good for docs though
+- Gitea Boards
+  - I don't need a whole git server just to have a kanban
+  - Though if I need a git server anyway...

 ### Tempting FOSS options
 #### KanBoard